You are hereCannabis: Controlling Humidity Indoors

-Additionally, after your plants start making buds in the flowering stage, you can manipulate the humidity to get your plants to produce more resin (trichomes/glitter which contain THC and other cannabinoids) while preventing plants from being attacked by mold.
+Additionally, after your plants start making buds in the flowering stage and get close to harvest, you might be able to manipulate the humidity to get your plants to produce more resin (trichomes/glitter which contain THC and other cannabinoids) while preventing plants from being attacked by mold.
 High humidity can sometimes cause mold - a grower’s worst nightmare for those fat, dense main colas.

 We’re not out to scare you, but you should know what happens to a grow room with poor humidity management.
 We’ve experienced every single one of these effects, so don’t feel bad if you’re just learning this stuff!